 This laid-back spot is prime to meet up for a quick meal with friends before a show or game, especially since you can even order your food to go.
 But, as Ramirez points out, you may want to

 make time to enjoy one of the house

 margaritas.
 “We have happy hour and reverse happy hour and, as an added bonus, our patios and balconies are located directly next to the stage for Bear Down Friday pep rallies!”

 876 E. University Blvd., (520) 352-1340, illegalpetes.com/Tucson tl

-Tucson Lifestyle Magazine is the Tucson's only glossy, monthly city magazine, targeting Southern Arizona’s affluent residents.
-With over 35 years of publishing experience, Tucson Lifestyle is committed to highlighting the people, places, cuisine, and attractions that make our city unique.
+Tucson Lifestyle Magazine is Tucson's only glossy, monthly city magazine, targeting Southern Arizona’s affluent residents.
+With over 35 years of publishing experience, Tucson Lifestyle is committed to showcasing the people, places, local flavors, and attractions that make our city unique.

 From new appliances, to updated cabinetry, to custom islands and countertops, these kitchen makeovers have all the right ingredients.
 The homeowners found their kitchen to be uninspiring, as well as lacking in functionality for their cooking and entertaining needs.
 Before …